rachelsinclair/gl-battleships/README.md

 I threw a tantrum around here and removed TypeScript from the project for an evening.
 After playing around with Mocha and esm for while, I've climbed down from the walls a bit and reverted the commit.

 At times, I've felt It's seemed so silly to have spent so long on this task.
 It's simple enough, right?
 I have to keep reminding myself that I'm trying to accomplish more than just throwing out a solution that looks half-decent.
 I'm getting back to grips with the frustrating aspects of development.

+---

+Hrfff.
+Okay!
+Got a couple of unit tests set up.
+I'm not 100% convinced I'm angling at the right thing with them, but let's just work with it for now.